Drahflow/Elymas/doc/server.md

 --------------------

 This is not yet a full featured HTTP server, but works a little bit.
-It is based on `net .alg .bufferedEpollServer` and takes the same options.
+It is based on `net .alg .bufferedEpollServer` and takes all options of the former.
+Additionally `inputBufferLimit` also exists, which puts a limit on the total request size (including request body).

-However, you are not supposed to provide an `accept`, but instead call `request` to provide a function which handles the requests.
+You are not supposed to provide an `accept`, but instead call `request` to provide a function which handles the requests.

     net .alg .httpServer "+" via